 How do I set up single sign-on (SSO) for my Business account?

-The new Dropbox for Business API helps IT administrators create new integrations and new partnerships with great third-party technologies like eDiscovery, Data Loss Prevention (DLP), Security Information & Event Management (SIEM), and more.
+The new Dropbox Business API helps IT administrators create new integrations and new partnerships with great third-party technologies like eDiscovery, Data Loss Prevention (DLP), Security Information & Event Management (SIEM), and more.
 Team admins can use the API to build a suite of security and compliance tools to manage analytics, content safety, and on-premises backups, and even build custom apps.

-If you're the administrator of a Dropbox for Business account, you can let team members access Dropbox by signing in to a central identity provider.
+If you're the administrator of a Dropbox Business account, you can let team members access Dropbox by signing in to a central identity provider.

 Single sign-on (SSO) makes life easier and more secure for everyone.
 You can put the identity provider you already trust in charge of authentication, while team members can access Dropbox without another password to manage.

 To get started, go to your identity provider's site and follow the provider's instructions to configure single sign-on.

 Dropbox has partnered with many identity providers to offer a pre-configured app that contains the correct settings.
 See which identity providers we've partnered with.

 - Dropbox uses SAML2 with the HTTP Redirect binding for SP to IdP and expects the HTTP Post binding for IdP to SP.

 - The Dropbox post-back URL (also called the Assertion Consumer Service URL) is https://www.dropbox.com/saml_login